pygreece/community/organization/bylaws/en.md

 ### Re-Election Limit

-A member can serve a specific role (e.g Administrator or Responsible for PyCon Greece) two times in row maximum.
-A member can be elected as board member six times in row maximum.
+A member can serve a specific role (e.g Administrator or Responsible for PyCon Greece) two times in a row maximum.
+A member can be elected as a board member for a maximum of six times.
 The limits are reset in case the member takes a break for a term from the role and/or the board membership.

 ### Board Elections